apify/crawlee/website/blog/2024/09-12-finding-students-accommodations/index.md

 In it, we see the coordinate parameters `latitude` and `longitude`, which don't participate in any way when interacting with the backend, and the `geo` parameter with a false value.
 This also confirms our hypothesis regarding the mode parameter.
 This is quite useful if you want to extract all data from the site.

 Great.
 We can get the site's search data in a convenient JSON format.
-We also have quite flexible parameters to guarantee data extraction, whether all are available on the site or for a specific city.
+We also have flexible parameters to guarantee data extraction, whether all are available on the site or for a specific city.

 Let's move on to analyzing the property page.